sunaku/tork/README.md

         "{test,spec}/**/#{name}_#{name.reverse}#{extn}"
       end

+  In addition, these lambda functions can return `nil` if they do not wish for a particular source file to be tested.
+For example, to ignore tests for all source files except those within a `models/` directory, you would write:

+      Test::Loop.test_file_matchers['{lib,app}/**/*.rb'] = lambda do |path|
+        if path.include? '/models/'
+          "{test,spec}/**/#{File.basename(path)}"
+        end
+      end

+  For source files not satisfying the above constraint, this lambda function will return `nil`, thereby excluding those source files from being tested.

 * `Test::Loop.test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.